jefflomax/word-writer-6-commodore-64/README.md

 Word Writer was originally written in the 2500AD Cross Assembler.
 That source is included in the WW6_2500AD folder.
 Running the 2500AD assembler is not feasible today so the source code has been converted using [Convert To ACME](https://github.com/jefflomax/converttoacme) to the free ACME Cross Assembler, available on Windows, MacOS, and Linux.
 The converted code is in WW6_ACME.

 ## Setup
 The easy way to start is to setup using the [acme-assembly-vscode-template](https://github.com/Esshahn/acme-assembly-vscode-template).
-This will include
+This will include the ACME assembler in the bin folder.
+A slightly modified tasks.json file from the template is included in this repo.

 ### Folder Structure
 ```